HNC Engineering Systems - Full-time

 - You may be required to attend an academic interview and sit an aptitude test to ensure that this is an appropriate course for you and that you will be able to handle the workload.

 - This is a short test designed to check if your mathematics and physics knowledge is the correct level for this course.

 English Proficiency RequirementsIELTS 5.5All international applicants will need to demonstrate competency in the English language.Applicants who do not have a recognised English Language qualification will need to take a recognised test such as IELTS and attain the required English language score.

 - Progression into the second year of the HND in Engineering Systems (Energy and Environmental Engineering) course at Edinburgh College is possible.

-- Articulation to year one of a university degree in mechanical, electrical, renewable, civil, or structural engineering.
+- Articulation to year one of a university degree in mechanical, electrical, renewable or structural engineering may also be possible

 This course will open career prospects at the technician level in:

 - Manufacturing engineering

 You may also be able to apply for the Graduate Apprenticeship Scheme

 |Midlothian Campus||Full time||28/08/23||41 Weeks|